EngineersNeedArt/UHF/README.md

 ## Installation

-When I began development of **UHF** I was on a device running the Buster version of Raspbian.
-I had early success using OMXPlayer to playback video on the Pi and so developed **UHF** with OMXPlayer as the video framework.
-A nice Python wrapper `omxplayer-wrapper` (available from PyPy, listed in `requirements.txt`) is a module you will also need.
+Trying to modernize **UHF**, I am trying to move over to MPV for playback in place of the deprecated OMXPlayer.
+A nice Python wrapper `python-mpv` (available from PyPy, listed in `requirements.txt`) is a module you will also need.

-Note: OMXPlayer itself is already installed on Buster but has been deprecated since.
-I intend to experiment with VLC (the recommended replacement for OMXPlayer) but as the code stands today, you will probably want to stick with Buster.

-For displaying static images **UHF** uses `feh`.
-Here is the Terminal command to install `feh`:

-`sudo apt-get install feh`

 ## Basics